Skip to main content

 Is Tacos Los Alexis worth booking in Mexico City?

-Yes — and the Michelin Bib Gourmand it has held for two consecutive years (2024 and 2025) is the clearest signal that this is not a casual street corner you stumble past.
+Yes; and the Michelin Bib Gourmand it has held for two consecutive years (2024 and 2025) is the clearest signal that this is not a casual street corner you stumble past.
 A Bib Gourmand is Michelin's specific endorsement for exceptional cooking at a price that doesn't require planning your finances around it.
 At a single-dollar price point, Tacos Los Alexis sits at the more affordable end of Mexico City's recognised dining scene, making it one of the few Michelin-acknowledged addresses where you can eat well without a reservation strategy or a budget adjustment.

 The address is Colonia Roma Norte, one of the city's most food-dense neighbourhoods and a logical base for anyone working through a serious Mexico City eating itinerary.
 You'll find it on Calle Chiapas 46, in a part of Roma that already draws a discerning crowd.
 For context on the broader neighbourhood options, see our full Mexico City restaurants guide.

-Tacos Los Alexis operates in the taqueria register — a format with its own internal logic and progression that rewards attention.
-Unlike a tasting menu that announces its architecture upfront, a great taqueria asks you to build your own sequence: which proteins, in what order, with which salsas, and how many rounds before you stop.
+Tacos Los Alexis operates in the taqueria register; a format with its own internal logic and progression that rewards attention.
+Unlike a tasting menu that announces its architecture upfront, a great taqueria asks you to build your own sequence: which proteins, in what order, with which salsas, how many rounds before you stop.
 The discipline here is in the repetition and refinement of a core set of preparations rather than in novelty for its own sake.
 That is exactly the kind of cooking the Bib Gourmand is designed to recognise.

 Timing matters at a venue like this.
 Mexico City taquerias typically hit their stride during the lunch service window, when ingredients are freshest and the kitchen is moving at full pace.
-Arriving mid-morning to early afternoon on a weekday gives you the most direct experience of what the kitchen does at its leading, and you are less likely to be managing a queue.
+Arriving mid-morning to early afternoon on a weekday gives you the most direct experience of what the kitchen does at its finest, you are less likely to be managing a queue.
 Weekend lunch draws larger crowds in Roma Norte generally, so if you are visiting on a Saturday or Sunday, earlier is better.
 The neighbourhood itself is calmer on weekday mornings, which also makes the walk from nearby hotels or Metro stops more direct.

 For a food-focused traveller building a Mexico City itinerary around Michelin-recognised addresses and serious regional cooking, Tacos Los Alexis works well as either an opening meal on the day you arrive or a mid-trip recalibration after heavier, more formal dinners.
 It pairs naturally with a visit to Expendio de Maíz, which approaches Mexican corn-based cooking from a more ceremonial angle, or with Esquina Común for a different register of neighbourhood dining in the same city.